OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Processing

-In the following we describe on a high-level the steps to conduct to derive a _Variability-Resolved Service Template_ from a _Variable Service Template_.
+In the following we describe on a high-level the steps to derive a _Variability-Resolved Service Template_ from a _Variable Service Template_.

 ### Resolve Variability